mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 deficient in heavy minerals and metals as a result.
 Despite this it has a dense atmosphere, which carries a taint capable of defeating most conventional filters.
 Fortunately this taint exists mainly at low altitudes.
-Above 1000 metres the atmosphere is safe to breathe.
+Above 1000 meters the atmosphere is safe to breathe.
 Below this, an oxygen supply or a fully sealed environment suit is needed.